hackle/blogger/src/raw/no-interface-just-use-functions.md

 Some best practices still apply, for example, naming the function signatures becomes more important as types don't always express everything (to be discussed in yet another post).

-In the above example,  `getBeansInGram` has the signature `Func<int, CoffeeBean>`, while `CoffeeBean` is straight-forward, `int` can mean anything such as age to height.
-Therefore it's important to reveal its meaning `gram` in `getBeansInGram`. (further reading: how F# makes this a breeze with [units of measure in F#](https://fsharpforfunandprofit.com/posts/units-of-measure/)).
+In the above example,  `getBeansInGram` has the signature `Func<int, CoffeeBean>`, while `CoffeeBean` is straight-forward, `int` can mean anything such as age, height or times of winks to signal yes.
+Therefore it's important to reveal its meaning `gram` by the name `getBeansInGram`. (further reading: how F# makes this a breeze with [units of measure in F#](https://fsharpforfunandprofit.com/posts/units-of-measure/)).

-Last but not least - this is not a novel invention of mine - one could easily come to this realisation with enough time spent in functional programming.
+Last but not least, this is not a novel invention of mine.
+One naturally comes to this realisation with enough time spent in functional programming.
 Let that be the moral of the story.